moustakas/desi-photometry/README.md

 Content, Organization, & Data Model
 -----------------------------------

-The LS-DR9 value-added catalog (VAC) can be accessed at NERSC in the following top-level directory (**TBD**):
+The LS-DR9 value-added catalog (VAC) can be accessed at NERSC at the following top-level directory (**TBD**):

 ```bash